Williams Family

 He is also a member of Lodge No. 27, A. F. & A. M., of Osceola.

-He was the seventh of a family of children born to Josiah F. and Margaret (Phillips) Williams, the former a planter of Tennessee, who purchased, in 1837, a large tract of land in the southern part of Mississippi County, Ark., which he conducted for about eight years, then selling out to Mr. Lanier in 1843.
+He was the seventh of a family of children born to Josiah F. and Margaret (Phillips) (my note: should be spelled with one "L") Williams, the former a planter of Tennessee, who purchased, in 1837, a large tract of land in the southern part of Mississippi County, Ark., which he conducted for about eight years, then selling out to Mr. Lanier in 1843.

 Mr. and Mrs. Josiah F. Williams were very fortunate in the growing-up of their children, twelve of whom grew to manhood and womanhood.
 The three eldest daughters married Ewings (three brothers), prominent men.
 The fourth daughter married Dr. Henry Whitaker; the fifth married Mr. I. C. Warner, the great Iron King of the South; the sixth married Mr. John A. Dunkin, a wholesale merchant, of Nashville, Tenn,; the seventh married Dr. Kennedy, of Chattanooga.
 One granddaughter married Mr. Henry Watterson, editor of the Courier-Journal, of Louisville.
 The sons were all good men, and married well.